christopherbengtsson/tvmaze-search/README.md

 - Checking Network connection
   - In the requirements it says "It has to work on the latest versions of Chrome", therefor I'm not having some fallback mechanism for other browsers or older versions of Chrome.
+- MUI
+  - To save a lot of time

 ## If no time constraints